ARMmbed/hackathon/README.md

 ### Showcase at Makespace Cambridge

-On Thursday 29th October, Makespace is running a Showcase event at [http://makespace.org/](Makespace) - the Cambridge Hackspace/Makerspace.
+On Thursday 29th October, Makespace is running a Showcase event at [Makespace](http://makespace.org/) - the Cambridge Hackspace/Makerspace.

 All participants from the Hackathon have a free ticket to exhibit, and this event is part of the Festival of Ideas, so there will be a wide audience from both Cambridge University and the town.

-[http://www.meetup.com/Makespace/events/225955983/](Here's the event page on meetup).
+[Here's the event page on meetup](http://www.meetup.com/Makespace/events/225955983/).
 Please sign up to come to the event, whether you want to come and see the Makespace showcase or to show off the cool things you've made!